aiven/devportal/docs/tools/cli/project.rst

 ``avn project ca-get``
 ''''''''''''''''''''''

-Download the CA cert for this project, the certificate will be saved in the file name you supply.
+Downloads the CA certificate for this project, the certificate is saved in the file name you supply.

 .. list-table::
   :header-rows: 1